darienjonathan/thelazyblog-chef/README.md

 1. `cd /path/to/dir`
 2. `bundle install --path=vendor/bundle`
 3. configure the scripts based on your needs (explanation below)
-4. `bundle exec capistrano production deploy` (or any tasks that suits your needs)
+4. `bundle exec cap production deploy` (or any tasks that suits your needs)

+> Personal note: run `bundle exec cap production deploy puma:start` to start puma while deploying

 ## Chef
 What are you doing when you want to setup an empty server?